ceejay15/joieshoppingcart/README.md

 14. Reusable Form                                                         ( N/A )
 15. Form Validation                                                       ( N/A )
 16. Angular State Redux (Store Management)                                ( In progress... )
-17. Pricing against decreased quantity bug fix                            (Not yet started)
+17. Pricing against decreased quantity bug fix                            (Done)

 Description: This is basic shopping cart only and focusing on front-end and UI/UX design, for demo purposes only.
 Back-end will follow on Phase Two including dynamic data, in-stock and out-of-stock feature.